liquidg3/altair/docs/deferreds.md

  - **reject(message, strict)**: explicitly passing false for *strict* will suppress error logging
  - **step(callback)**: called every time d.progress() is called
  - **hasWaiting()**: returns true if there are listeners set on the deferred (meaning someone called .then())

+ ## _DeferredMixin
+ This mixin gives you a ton of useful facades for dealing with async logic.